 - You can enable sticky session (cookies)

-- Forward request to the backend based on context URI/path
+- Forward request to the backend based on context URI/path or host

 - Add health check